colyseus/proxy/README.md

 It's recommended to use PM2 to manage your server instances.
 PM2 allows to scale Node.js processes up and down within your server.
+PM2 can also be used to manage and scale up the proxy instances.

 ```
 npm install -g pm2